 Dr. Lloyd Douglas

-Joining Thompson will be fellow award winner Dr. Lloyd Douglas, who, as a medical resident, was promoting inclusivity through better healthcare for Indigenous residents of Northern Ontario, and particularly addiction treatment.
+Dr. Lloyd Douglas was the resident recipient of the Dr. Ian Bowmer Award for Leadership in Social Accountability.
+As a medical resident, Dr. Douglas was promoting inclusivity through better healthcare for Indigenous residents of Northern Ontario, and particularly addiction treatment.

 After completing an elective in addictions medicine, he revitalized the addictions program at the Sioux Lookout Meno Ya Win Health Centre by providing a medical approach that included consultations and treatment with suboxone and buprenorphine-naloxone for patients with opioid addictions.
 He was the first doctor in the area to use depot-naltrexone for complex cases of alcoholism and is gratified to see its use growing in the region following his advocacy.
 He also trained a nurse practitioner to provide services when he had to leave the community temporarily to complete his residency training.